Li Yu (1611–1680): Life and writings

 Li was also known for his informal essays, or xiaopin (小品), and for his gastronomy and gastronomical writings.
-Lin Yutang championed Li and translated a number of these essays.
-Li's whimsical, ironic "On Having a Stomach" proposes that the mouth and the stomach "cause all the worry and trouble of mankind throughout the ages."
+Lin Yutang translated a number of these essays.
+Li's "On Having a Stomach" proposes that the mouth and the stomach "cause all the worry and trouble of mankind throughout the ages."
 He continues that the "plants can live without a mouth and a stomach, and the rocks and the soil have their being without any nourishment.
 Why, then, must we be given a mouth and a stomach and endowed with these two extra organs?"
 Lin also translated Li's "How to be Happy Though Rich" and "How to be Happy Though Poor", and "The Arts of Sleeping, Walking, Sitting and Standing", which illustrate his satirical approach to serious topics.

+Li was critical of gambling, describing dice as innocent objects transformed into devils in the hands of gamblers.